gvwilson/sensibleadventures/nardica/nardica.md

 and Honesty would come by all the time.
 (Even in her daydreams, she didn't dare imagine that they would live together.)
 One day---but not while she was on the *Guinevere* and Uncle Jack was her captain.
-He wouldn't eat it.
-He'd just shout about vermin and throw it over the side.

 The Dance Hall was just as busy inside as out.
-Iffy tried slipping through the crush the way Honesty did, but quickly gave up and resigned herself to moving at the pace of the meandering crowd.
+Iffy tried slipping through the crush the way Honesty somehow did, then gave up and resigned herself to moving at the pace of the meandering crowd.
-She glanced up as a surveillance drone the size of her hand whined by, its dozen crystal eyes observing the crowd while its mere presence reminded them that the governor had eyes everywhere.
+She glanced up as a drone the size of her hand whined by, its dozen crystal eyes scanning the crowd.
 "Some all got they riled up,"
 a stall keeper muttered,
 noticing Iffy's look.